Sheet pan sausage with potatoes & green beans fresh from the oven

 Many people also ask When not to cook green beans?—and the answer is simple: avoid roasting them if they’ve already been blanched or steamed.
 They’ll lose texture and turn limp under high heat.
 Raw green beans are ideal for this recipe because they roast to a crisp-tender finish in the same time it takes the sausage and potatoes to cook.

-ner ideas that celebrate sausage?
+Want more simple dinner ideas that celebrate sausage?
 Check out Cajun Shrimp Sausage Dirty Rice, another one-pan flavor bomb worth adding to your meal rotation.

 Simple Pantry Ingredients with Bold Results